MetaSys-LISBP/PhysioFit/docs/method.rst

 confidence level).
 PhysioFit provides an explicit message stating whether the flux data are satisfactorily fitted or not (at a 95% confidence interval).

-Aikake Information Criterion (AIC)
+Model comparison
 ***********************************

-PhysioFit performs an AIC test to compare the different models between them and to select the best model.
+PhysioFit calculates the Aikake Information Criterion (AIC) to help users select the most appropriate model for their data.
-The AIC is a measure of the relative quality of a statistical model for a given set of data.
-It estimates the quality of each model relative to each of the other models.
+The AIC is a measure of the explanatory power of a model to explain a given set of data.
+The model with the lowest AIC value is thus considered the best model.
-The model with the lowest AIC value is considered the best model.
-The AIC value is given in the stat output file after the fitting process or directly in the graphical user interface.

 The AIC is calculated as follows:

 .. math::

     AIC = 2k + n \ln(\frac{RSS}{n})

-where :math:`k` is the number of parameters in the model, :math:`n` is the number of data points, and :math:`RSS` is the residual sum of squares.
-For small sample sizes, the AICc (corrected AIC) is recommended.
-The AICc is calculated as follows:
+where :math:`k` is the number of parameters in the model (plus 1), :math:`n` is the number of data points, and :math:`RSS` is the residual sum of squares.
+For small sample sizes, it is recommended to use the AICc (corrected AIC), which is calculated as follows:

 .. math::